Super Facts & Figures

 Investment earnings from your ‘retirement phase’ pension fund are tax free (up to your transfer balance cap).
 If you exceed your personal transfer balance cap amount you will have an excess transfer balance.
 If this occurs, you will need to commute the excess transfer balance and will be subject to excess transfer balance tax.
 The transfer balance tax payable is 15% for the first time you exceed the cap, and 30% for subsequent times and is due and payable 21 days after the assessment is issued to you.

-Transition to Retirement income streams are not considered to be in ‘retirement phase’ and as such a tax rate of 15% will apply until it is in the retirement phase (e.g, when you reach the preservation age of 60 and declare retirement or turn age 65).
+Transition to Retirement income streams are not considered to be in ‘retirement phase’ and as such a tax rate of 15% will apply until it is in the retirement phase (e.g, when you are 60 or over and declare retirement, or turn age 65).

 8.4.
 Tax on withdrawals